Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

-Mr W. P. Auld, a member of Stuart's expedition 1861--1862, relates that on the return journey (from the Indian Ocean) the party reached Mount Margaret Station where they met a station-hand who had learned six weeks previously that the expedition was returning.
-The number of horses and of men was also known, the news having been telegraphed a distance of 600 miles by Aborigines' signal smokes.
+Mr W. P. Auld, a member of Stuart's expedition 1861--1862, relates that on the return journey (from the Indian Ocean) the party reached Mount Margaret where they met a station-hand who had learned six weeks previously that the expedition was returning.
+The number of horses and men was also known, the news having been telegraphed 600 miles by Aborigines' signal smokes.

-The signals vary not only in form and hue, but their significance also may depend upon the hour of the day at which they are raised, frequency and locality.
+The signals vary not only in form and hue, but their significance also may depend upon the hour of the day, frequency and locality.
 There is ample variation of signal to enable difficult and complicated messages to be sent on by means of these smokes to friend or foe, far or near.
 The whole mystery of the code-meanings of these Aboriginal smoke signals yet remains unsolved.

 \item The Express and Telegraph (Adelaide, SA) 24 Nov 1893 p.
 3. Report on meeting of The Royal Geographical Society.
 (See also \ref{k1}.)